 Repossession

 Title loan repossession is a serious risk.
-If you fail to repay your loan according to the terms of the agreement, the lender has the legal right to repossess your vehicle.
+If you fail to repay your loan under the agreement, the vehicle may be repossessed in accordance with your state’s laws.
 This could severely impact your transportation needs and financial situation.

 Lender tip: Before taking out a title loan, ensure you understand all the terms, interest rates, fees, and the repossession process.
 Always consider alternative financing options and assess your ability to repay the loan on time.